acherrera/Fundamentals/README.md

 ## TODO
  - add Python classes and examples
- - put some information on pointers in C++
+ - why use pointer access instea of normal on newboston c++ #55
  - add Java tutorials??